aptly-dev/aptly/CONTRIBUTING.md

 `~/.aptly.conf` and `~/.aptly` subdirectory between the runs.
 So it's not wise to have non-dev aptly being used with this default location.
 You can run aptly under different user or by using non-default config location with non-default aptly root directory.

-#### Style Checks

-Style checks could be run with:

-    make check

-aptly is using [golangci-lint](https://github.com/golangci/golangci-lint) to run style checks on Go code.
-Configuration for the linter could be found in [.golangci.yml](.golangci.yml) file.

-Python code (system tests) are linted with [flake8 tool](https://pypi.python.org/pypi/flake8).

-#### Vendored Code

-aptly is using Go vendoring for all the libraries aptly depends upon. `vendor/` directory is checked into the source repository to avoid any problems if source repositories go away.
-Go build process will automatically prefer vendored packages over packages in `$GOPATH`.

-If you want to update vendored dependencies or to introduce new dependency, use [dep tool](https://github.com/golang/dep).
-Usually all you need is `dep ensure` or `dep ensure -update`.

 ### man Page